Bamux/Rift-Raid-Alert/README.md

 Rift Raid Alert is a program (written in Python) which can be used to create spoken raid warnings for the MMORPG Rift.
-The current version support announcements for RoF, IGP and MoM.
+The current version support announcements for RoF, IGP, MoM and CoA.

 Video: https://youtu.be/jGX8BH6vb2w